Cellulose Insulation – A Popular Insulation Material in Countries with Timber Construction

-From the very beginning, cellulose wool has formed a natural symbiosis with wooden building structures.
+From the very beginning, cellulose insulation has formed a natural symbiosis with wooden building structures.
 In the United States and Canada—the birthplace of this insulation material—timber frame houses dominate the single-family home construction market.

 Why is cellulose insulation so popular in North America?